 The brake pad backing plate design, material and bonding method is the single best indicator of pad life

 In recent studies of used brake pads the study found that the single most common cause of early brake pad failure is RUST formation on the steel backing plate!
 When the backing plate rusts, the friction de-laminates and breaks off, causing pad failure.

 Cheap brake pads use cheap steel that isn’t treated properly before painting.
 The instant the paint fails, rust builds to the point where it forces the friction material breaks away from the backing plate.
 This is called rust jacking, and once it starts, it’s goodbye brake pads.

 There’s really no way to stop rust formation if the brake pad manufacturer uses regular steel backing plates.
 That’s why the best pads are built on a galvanized steel backing plate with a mechanical attachment system.

 Why a mechanical attachment system for the friction material?

-Because adhesive bonding fails.
+Because adhesive bonding fails when the backing plate rusts or when the pad overheats.
 Once de-lamination occurs, the brake pad is history.
 You’ll get brake noise, uneven pad and rotor wear and friction material will break off the backing plate.